How to animate text and headers, add videos in Elements

 Moving from a static PDF file to a dynamic HTML5 publication

-As always, start by importing your publication, select the 'Elements' template
+As always, start by importing your publication, select the 'Elements' template.
+Then select one of the Elements page turning style templates.

 How to edit your PDF and add animations